2D magnetofluid models constructed by a priori imposition of conservation laws: Construction of the RMHD model from given CLs

-and the coefficient $\frac{1-\epsilon^2}{\epsilon^2}$ can be scaled to unity by rescaling either $\chi$ or $t$ resulting in the homogeneous Charney--Hasegawa--Mima equation \cite{char,hase_mima}, which governs the dynamics of Rossby waves in a shallow homogeneous fluid layer (in this case $\chi$ is a stream function) and drift waves in plasmas ($\chi$ is an electrostatic potential).

-In addition note that the conditions \eqref{book1} can be interpreted as follows: the inclusion of $[\Hc_\psi,\Cc_\psi]=[J,\omega]$ in any of the dynamical equations of the model violates the conservation laws.
-In addition the evolution of $\psi$ is coerced to contain no dependence on $\Hc_\psi=J$ and $\Cc_\psi=\omega$.
+It is easy to corroborate that the model \eqref{inclusive_1}-\eqref{inclusive_2} conserves the energy $\Hc$ and the Casimirs $\Cc$ and $\Mc$ as given in \eqref{cas_rmhd}.
+This generalized model includes the RMHD as a special case since the latter is recovered for $\epsilon=0$.
+Note that the conditions \eqref{book1} can be interpreted as follows: the inclusion of $[J,\omega]$ in any of the dynamical equations of the model violates the conservation laws.
+In addition, the evolution of $\psi$ is coerced to contain no dependence on $J$ and $\omega$.